 Reginalds, smalls, intimates, grundies—underwear has gone by many names and played many different roles in its rich and tumultuous history.

-From the Neolithic leather loincloth to the laciest La Perla lingerie, underwear has for millennia served a bevy of hygienic, religious, sexual and thermal purposes.
-Yet while underwear was designed to cover and protect a person’s genitals, bottom or breasts, a strange process of sympathetic magic saw it become as titillating and taboo as the very bodily areas it sought to conceal.
+From the Neolithic leather loincloth to the laciest La Perla lingerie, underwear has for millennia served a bevy of hygienic, religious, sexual, and thermal purposes.
+Yet while underwear was designed to cover and protect a person’s genitals, bottom, or breasts, a strange process of sympathetic magic saw it become as titillating and taboo as the very bodily areas it sought to conceal.
 Indeed, by the Victorian era underwear had become the item of clothing that dared not speak its name, being identified simply as “unmentionables” or “inexpressibles.”
 Creating such powerful totems obviously requires skill, tact, and a superb understanding of the gurgling passions of the human id.

 Fortunately such facilities can be found in spades in Minneapolis, the underwear capital of the world.

-By the 1850s Bloomer had leant her name to an alternative form of dress, a shortened skirt and trousers known as “the Bloomer” and as part of this healthful fashion movement in 1868 a woman’s union suit—an all in one body stocking which was patented as the “emancipation union under flannel”—was created and praised by health reformers such as the German zoologist, Gustav Jaeger and corn flake magnate John Harvey Kellogg.
+By the 1850s Bloomer had leant her name to an alternative form of dress, a shortened skirt and trousers known as “the Bloomer,” and as part of this healthful fashion movement in 1868 a woman’s union suit—an all-in-one body stocking which was patented as the “emancipation union under flannel”—was created and praised by health reformers such as the German zoologist Gustav Jaeger and corn flake magnate John Harvey Kellogg.

-Yet there were two major problems preventing underwear being overhauled.
+Yet there were two major problems preventing underwear from being overhauled.
 One was the fact that many of the clothing reformers (especially Jaeger) were almost unhinged in their belief that underwear had to be made of wool, since “only animal fibers prevented the retention of the ‘noxious exhalations’ of the body, retained the salutary emanations of the body which induce a sense of vigor and sound health and ensured warmth and ventilation.”
 Unfortunately wool is itchy—and having it rubbing against a body’s most delicate areas tested even the hardiest of health advocates.

 In 1886 an underwear entrepreneur named George Munsing moved from New York to Minnesota.
 He saw in Minneapolis not only a market ready for exploitation—the cold winter weather necessitated thick underwear—but also a strongly liberal climate, partly due to the large influx of Scandinavians to the area.
 Here, he thought, underwear could finally be brought out into the open.